 9. Algorithms to Live By

 This book explains the principles that humans can borrow from computer science to consistently make better decisions.
 The ‘brain = computer’ metaphor is quite common nowadays and this book focuses on the algorithms we use to make decisions.
-If you have read Thinking Fast, and Slow or read our article on System 1 & 2 thinking, you can think of these as guidelines for good system 2 decision-making.
+If you have read other another decision-making books like Thinking Fast, and Slow or our article on System 1 & 2 thinking, you can think of these as guidelines for good system 2 decision-making.

 The best thinkers combine insights from multiple disciplines and this book is on the interesting intersection of cognitive psychology-technology.
 This will probably prove an especially relevant read for the more analytical-minded leaders among you as applying the algorithms will come more natural to you.